Educational institutions have a problem: their decades-old network architectures are no match for today’s deluge of data.

 The disaggregated nature of open networks also means you can pick and choose whatever software you want to run on the switches, depending on your requirements.
 Pica8’s PICOS is expressly built for the complexity of campus and access edge networks, but you are free to run a different NOS on your data center switches.
 It’s totally your choice.

 With open switches, you’ll pay a fraction of the hardware cost as compared to legacy vendors – often saving more than enough to replace a single legacy switch with two high-performance open switches for another “9” of reliability.
 The same goes for software.
-You certainly won’t be getting a full automation suite for $10 per switch per year from the likes of Cisco.

 Future-Proofed and AI-Ready™